ShalmonAnandas/Gui-Youtube-dl/README.md

 <img src='https://github.com/Shalmon123/GUIYoutube-dl/blob/main/gui snap4.png?raw=true'>

 ## Instructions:
+Paste link, select the format you want to download in (can choose multiple) and click on download.
 To use custom arguments type in your arguments and click save args, then relaunch the app to download with custom arguments.
+To download clips put the timestamps in the same format shown in the GUI.

 ## Windows Binary:
 Windows Binary taken down because it requires too many dependencies to be installed beforehand.